oswaldtechnic/craft_to_clonia_textures/README.md

 </div>

 ## Disclaimers
-- The "Minetest Game" is not supported at this time.
-I am making that a priority now.
+- The "Minetest Game" is supported, but not the default target.
+You just need to enable it in the program's config file.
 - Some Minecraft texture packs have a license that prohibits using their packs outside of Minecraft.
 This software does not care what packs you convert with it, so use responsibly.
 - All mobs, some UI, and other things will not transfer over.
 Some things are not reasonably possible to transfer (like the brewing stand),